 Conclusion of an agreement establishing a repayment schedule and associated conditions

-1 Any repayment schedule and the associated conditions shall be laid down in a written agreement concluded between the debtor concerned and the ITU Secretary-General, in line with the guidelines set out below.
+1 Any repayment schedule and the associated conditions shall be laid down in a written agreement concluded between the debtor concerned and the ITU Secretary-General (APPENDIX A), in line with the guidelines set out below.
 This agreement must be concluded no later than one year after receipt by the Secretary-General of the written request for a special arrears account to be opened.
-For existing special arrears accounts opened before 6 November 1998, repayment schedules shall be concluded by 6 November 1999 at the latest.

 Modalities